 A memorial prize for excellence in prose fiction.

-The Kathryn Davis Prize in Russian Area Studies
+Kathryn Wasserman Davis ’28 Prize in Russian Area Studies

 An occasionally awarded prize that recognizes a graduating Russian area studies major who has achieved exceptional distinction in the field.

-This prize is awarded to a Wellesley student for a paper written about any object or event associated with the Davis Museum and Cultural Center.
+This prize is awarded to a Wellesley student for a paper written about any object or event associated with the Davis Museum at Wellesley College.

 A memorial prize for excellence in history.

 The prize is given in honor of Marjory Stoneman Douglas, Class of 1912, who worked with foresight and passion for over half a century to protect and restore the Everglades.
 This prize is awarded to a student activist who successfully combines study of the environment with outstanding accomplishment in environmental activism.

 Established by former students and friends in honor of John Charles Duncan, Professor Emeritus of Astronomy.